shantoroy/shantoroy.github.io/_posts/2025-03-05-writing-production-grade-dockerfile-for-legacy-applications.md

 Some **legacy apps require older dependencies**.
 Using a compatible base image and carefully installing necessary packages is key.

 ### 4. **Process Management**
 Legacy apps might use multiple processes.
 Using **supervisord** or process managers ensures proper startup.
-If you want to know more about supervisor applications/processes, check my [other blog post]()
+If you want to know more about supervisor applications/processes, check my [other blog post](https://shantoroy.com/sre/supervisor-program-running-in-linux/).

 ---

-## 🔥 The Advanced Production-Ready Dockerfile
+## The Advanced Production-Ready Dockerfile

-### 🏗 **Multi-Stage Build for Legacy Python App**
+###  **Multi-Stage Build for an example Legacy Python Application**

 ```dockerfile
 # Stage 1: Build dependencies